 Part 4: Possible interventions for Restored

 2.8 Key to the journey is the role of perpetrator programmes.
 For men who want to change there needs to be a challenging and supportive environment in which they can increase their knowledge.
-The process of change and the potential for developing a perpetrator programme within the Christian context will be key areas of research for Restored over the next year.
+The process of change and the potential for developing a perpetrator programme within the Christian context are challenges that remain.

 3. Conclusions and next steps